jasmeetkaur9/jasmeetkaur9.github.io/content/blog/blog2/index.md

 1. Sutton, R. S., & Barto, A. G. (2018).
 Reinforcement learning: An introduction (2nd ed.).
 MIT Press.
 2. Wang, Z., Schaul, T., Hessel, M., Van Hasselt, H., Lanctot, M., & De Freitas, N. (2016).
 Dueling network architectures for deep reinforcement learning.
 In International Conference on Machine Learning (ICML) (pp. 1995–2003).

-<small><i>Author Note
+<small><i>Note :
 Feel free to reach out if you:
-1\.
-Have any questions or get stuck implementing the ideas discussed in this article - I'm happy to help.
+1. Get stuck implementing the ideas discussed in this article or have any questions.
-2\.
-Are a student seeking guidance on topics related to research and reinforcement learning - I welcome your questions and will do my best to answer them.
+2. Are a student seeking answers to questions related to research and reinforcement learning - I will do my best to answer them.
-Use of generative AI: No other part of this article was generated using generative AI tools, except for this author note (:P).</i> </small>
+Use of generative AI: No part of this article was generated using generative AI tools.</i> </small>